Facottons/DOAGDC/README.md

 ## Getting help

-There are three main places to get help with DOAGDC:
+There are two main places to get help with DOAGDC:

+1. The GitHub itself.

-1.  <a href="https://stackoverflow.com/" target="_blank">Stack
+2. The <a href="https://stackoverflow.com/" target="_blank">Stack
-    Overflow</a> is a great source of programming questions and their answers.
+    Overflow</a>: It is a great source of programming questions and their answers.
 It is also an amazing place to get help with a helpful community.
 Before asking any questions, please read the
     <a href="https://stackoverflow.com/help/how-to-ask" target="_blank">how
-    to ask</a> guide.
+    to ask</a> guide..

-2. The
-    <a href="https://groups.google.com/forum/?fromgroups#!forum/ggplot2" target="_blank">DOAGDC
-    mailing list</a> is another great alternative to ask any questions about DOAGDC.
-Although anybody can read the archived discussions, to post messages you must be a member.

-3. The <a href="https://community.rstudio.com/" target="_blank">RStudio
-    community</a> is another good place to ask any questions about DOAGDC.